 The Old Quarter’s shops attract tourists and locals alike, making this place a great destination to see the local color.
-The high tourist traffic has also developed a high concentration of travel agencies and hotels as well.
+The high tourist traffic has also developed a high concentration of travel agencies, budget hotels, and restaurants as well.

 First-time visitor?
 Check out top reasons to visit Vietnam before proceeding.